QUASAR: A Universal Autonomous System for Atomistic Simulation and a Benchmark of Its Capabilities: Discussion

 \section{Discussion}

 The performance of QUASAR in Tier I and Tier II highlighted both the strengths and limitations of reasoning-driven computation.
-The system achieved accurate results with efficiency and rigor across all cases in these tiers, except for the Tier II NiO band gap calculation.
-In that case, the system failed to obtain an accurate value for the first run and required two further auto-improvement run contexts to recognize the need to switch to the higher-fidelity Heyd–Scuseria–Ernzerhof (HSE) method.
+The system achieved accurate results with efficiency and rigor across all cases in these tiers It is worth noting that in the Tier II NiO band gap calculation case, the system failed to obtain an accurate value for the first run and required one or two further auto-improvement run contexts to recognize the need to switch to the higher-fidelity Heyd–Scuseria–Ernzerhof (HSE) method.
 This behavior likely reflects the strong training priors of the LLM, as DFT+$U$ is overwhelmingly reported as the default approach for NiO in the literature.
-However, with the auto-improvement mechanism, QUASAR was able to escape this ``local optimum'' and progress toward a more accurate solution, illustrating the value of iterative, incremental approaches to goal-directed computation and highlighting the role of HITL guidance (i.e. signaling an auto-improvement loop) in achieving robust results.
+However, with the auto-improvement mechanism, QUASAR was able to escape this ``local optimum'' and progress toward a more accurate solution, illustrating the value of iterative, incremental approaches to goal-directed computation.

-Building upon this foundation, it underscores the importance of Tier III testing, which evaluates not only the robustness of trained routines but also the capacity for LLM to apply its learned knowledge in novel scenarios.
+Building upon this foundation, the Tier II analysis underscores the importance of Tier III testing, which evaluates not only the robustness of trained routines but also the capacity for LLMs to apply learned knowledge in novel scenarios.
 In this tier, the final photocatalyst screening results correctly recreated the published result \cite{matthews_doping_2025}, and the gas separation and virtual MOF cases are validated as physically reasonable and methodologically reliable (see Supporting Information).
 Importantly, the performance of QUASAR in Tier III challenges the conventional assumption that materials research requires HITL guidance.
 These tasks did not undergo auto-improvement and the system performed end-to-end screening, method selection, and analysis, suggesting that agentic AI systems can independently execute complex scientific workflows with minimal or no human intervention.
 Our results highlight that QUASAR, and similar systems, may exhibit a level of autonomy that approaches that of expert researchers, while the boundaries of this capability remain to be fully determined.
+It is also worth noting that QUASAR achieved reasonable and high-quality results across all three benchmark tiers using a lightweight , eco-friendly model \texttt{gemini-3-flash-preview}.
+This suggests that frontier models, such as \texttt{gemini-3-pro-preview} with enhanced reasoning capabilities, may not only pass the proposed benchmarks but do so with greater efficiency and rigor.